haiyan-e-liu/lfs-ca/README.md

-This project organizes Canadian Labour Force Survey data and visualizes the status and change of tourism employment by province, sector, and month.
+This project wrangles Canadian Labour Force Survey data and visualizes the status and change of tourism employment by province, sector, and month.
+The interactive graphs are created using plotly, which are then displayed in a dashboard built with Dash and deployed by heroku.